Guide to Cocaine Overdose: Signs, Effects, & Treatment

 During a cocaine overdose, the heart starts working overtime so do all you can to keep the person calm.

-Helping the person to focus on controlled breathing can alleviate the risk of respiratory failure triggered by an overactive cardiovascular system.
+Helping the person focus on controlled breathing can alleviate the risk of respiratory failure triggered by an overactive cardiovascular system.

 During overdose, vital organs are placed under extreme stress.
 It is imperative not to overdose again on cocaine to prevent further trauma.
 Given the powerfully addictive nature of cocaine, this can be challenging without the right cocaine addiction treatment.